-Before putting anything down in writing, you should have a good idea of what structure you want to present your information in.
+Before putting anything down in writing, you should have a good idea of what structure you want to present your information in your investigation report.
 We suggest a simple structure with a clear beginning, middle and end.

 At the very start of your investigation report, your executive summary should give a succinct overview of the entire investigation.
 In this section, you should briefly go over the allegations, how you went about the investigation, and what conclusion you ultimately reached.